 - Update training material easily at once for all courses

-- Track training material in the same report. regardless of courses where is placed
+- Track training material in the same report, regardless of the courses where it is placed

 In the CLOR, you can find all training material uploaded directly into the CLOR as well as categories dividing these training materials.
 You’ll notice that the categories are shared from the categories you created in the Courses area of the platform.
 Any objects that you’ve pushed from courses into the CLOR will also appear here.

 You can add new categories in the CLOR, which will automatically be replicated in the Courses area of your platform (and vice-versa: if you create a new category in the Courses area it will automatically be replicated in the CLOR).
 It’s important to note that while you can upload and manage learning objects in the CLOR, you must still manage the order of your learning objects within a specific course in that course’s area on the LMS.
 You cannot do so from the CLOR.

 Please Note: Assignment learning objects cannot be managed in the CLOR.
 They are managed only at the course level.
 You cannot create this kind of learning object in the CLOR, but only in a course.

 Adding New Training Material in the CLOR